This page will be regularly updated throughout the year.

 January 25: Thoughts on Rhodium Groups’s low-end estimate of 1.5% GDP growth in 2023 (archive).

 January 24: TFP estimate from Lowy Institute’s 2022 report “Revising down the rise of China” (archive).
-I argue that declining TFP was the result of sectoral shift into “low RoI” housing and infrastructure investment.
+I argue that declining TFP was partially the result of sectoral shift into “low RoI” housing and infrastructure investment.
 Sectoral shift back into “high RoI” industrial and high-value services should provide a TFP tailwind.

 January 23 (Part 1 | Part 2): The generational shift from blue-collar to white-collar labor force.